 ManageEngine Applications Manager Mobile Web, iPhone App (Download App) and Android App (Download App) allows your technicians to access the Applications Manager performance data from your smartphones.
 With on-the-go monitoring you can reduce the time for resolution of a fault occurring in your system, thereby increasing the overall availability of your business services.

-ManageEngine Applications Manager provides two options:
+ManageEngine Applications Manager provides three options:

 Optimized for most types of smart phones, Applications Manager provides a convenient method to track critical applications, perform actions, receive alerts and identify issues quickly and easily from any location.